 - In education, initiatives sometimes become oversimplified (see previous paragraph about the swinging pendulum!).
 Busy administrators or school leaders, who don’t fully have time to dig into research or understand context (they have a million other things to worry about!) may fail to see the nuances of this conversation.
 Or their school is struggling, and they believe that one single change (i.e. implementing more phonics instruction) will fix everything.
 This could lead to schools completely throwing out successful initiatives and focusing too much on rote phonics drills.
-I’m not saying that this will necessarily happen…but we need to keep a close eye on this.
+I’m not saying that this will necessarily happen…but it’s just something to be aware of.

 - People are attacking each other in this debate.
-Not cool!
+Not okay!
 It’s one thing to bring awareness and another thing to shame others.
 No one person has all the answers!!
-Scientists are still learning how reading and the brain work.
-When we talk about the science behind reading, the science doesn’t just have to do with phonics!
-I do not personally use the term “science of reading” in the way that it is often used (to refer to phonics instruction) because the body of scientific studies about reading covers way more than just phonics.
-Regardless, I think it’s important to realize that we are ALL still learning about teaching reading; no one knows it all.
+Although so much has been learned about how reading and the brain work, there is always more to be discovered.
+I think it’s important to realize that we are ALL still learning about teaching reading; no one knows it all.
 We do NOT need to be attacking each other.

 What you can do:

-- Although the science of reading encompasses far more than just phonics (it also includes comprehension, vocabulary, etc.), learning more about teaching phonics is a great place to start.
+- Although the science of reading encompasses far more than just phonics, learning more about teaching phonics is a great place to start.
 If you don’t know much about teaching phonics or feel deficient in this area, please follow along with me.
 In the next few months, there are several opportunities for you to learn more.

-- I have a brand new FREE mini audio course on teaching phonics!
-You can sign up to get that HERE.
+- To listen to a FREE mini audio course on teaching phonics, go HERE.